-A spinal stroke occurs when the blood supply to the spinal cord is cut off.
-Without an adequate blood supply, the spinal cord will not receive the oxygen and nutrients that it requires to function.
+Spinal strokes occur due to blockages in the spinal cord’s blood supply.
+Without an adequate blood supply, the spinal cord will not receive the oxygen and nutrients required to function.

+Medical professionals refer to spinal strokes as spinal cord infarctions.
 Any disruption to the blood supply can damage the spinal cord and prevent it from communicating with the rest of the body.
+This can result in severe back pain, limb weakness, and a loss of nerve sensation.

 The spine uses nerve impulses to communicate with different parts of the body.
 In severe cases of spinal stroke, the lack of communication can cause paralysis and may be life-threatening.